This Topic Page is a guide to the Trailblazer Apprenticeship Standards and Assessment Plans for fish frier/managers in England.

 To find a potential provider visit the online standards page (see below) for each apprenticeship and follow the link to apprenticeship training providers on the right of that page.

 The Senior Chef apprenticeship (2016 version) is made up of the

 Standard and the Assessment Plan.

 The revised (2018) version of the standard and assessment plan should be available by November 2018.

-The Level 2 draft production cooking standard has been uploaded
+The Level 2 production cooking standard is now available.

 High street casual dining kitchens are one way of describing a typical fish and chip shop working environment and while there is no mention of frying fish and chips anywhere in the standard, it does neatly fit the role of almost every fish frier working in a chip shop or restaurant.

 There are a number of other Hospitality apprenticeships available such as hospitality team member, hospitality supervisor and manager which may also be appropriate in some fish frying establishments.